surmwill/recycler_unity/README.md

 ### InsertRangeAtIndex
 ```
-public void InsertRangeAtIndex(int index, IEnumerable<TEntryData> entryData, FixEntries fixEntries)
+public void InsertRangeAtIndex(int index, IEnumerable<TEntryData> dataForEntries, FixEntries fixEntries)
 ```
 Inserts a range of entries at the given index.
 Existing entries' indices will be shifted like a list insertion.

 <ins>Parameters</ins>
 - `index:` the index to insert the entries at
-- `entryData:` the data for the entries
+- `dataForEntries:` the data for the entries
-- `fixEntries:` if we are inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
+- `fixEntries:` if we're inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
 This defines how and what entries will get moved.
+If we're not inserting into the visible window, this is ignored, and the parameter will be overriden with whatever value only pushes other offscreen entries, preserving our view of what's on-screen.

+<ins>Exceptions</ins>
+- `ArgumentException:` thrown when trying to insert at an invalid index

 ### InsertRangeAtKey
 ```
-public void InsertRangeAtKey(TKeyEntryData insertAtKey, IEnumerable<TEntryData> entryData, FixEntries fixEntries)
+public void InsertRangeAtKey(TKeyEntryData insertAtKey, IEnumerable<TEntryData> dataForEntries, FixEntries fixEntries)
 ```
 Inserts a range of entries at the given key.
 Existing entries' indices will be shifted - equivalent behaviour to inserting into a list.
 - `insertAtKey:` the index to insert the entries at
-- `entryData:` the data for the entries
+- `dataForEntries:` the data for the entries
-- `fixEntries:` if we are inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
+- `fixEntries:` if we're inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
 This defines how and what entries will get moved.
+If we're not inserting into the visible window, this is ignored, and the parameter will be overriden with whatever value only pushes other offscreen entries, preserving our view of what's on-screen.

 ### RemoveAtIndex
 ```